 DATA PROTECTION SCHEDULE

-This Data Protection Schedule applies only to the extent that PayPal acts as a processor or Sub-processor to Merchant.
+This Data Protection Schedule applies only to the extent that PayPal acts as a Service Provider to you.

 Capitalized terms used but not defined in this Schedule shall have the meaning set out in the Agreement.

-“Customer” means a European Union customer of Merchant who uses the PayPal services and for the purposes of this Schedule, is a data subject.
+“Customer” means your customers who use the PayPal services in the United States and, for the purposes of this Schedule, are data subjects.

 2 PROCESSING OF PERSONAL DATA IN CONNECTION WITH THE SERVICES